10 REASONS TO SUPPORT THE Warren COUNTY SENIOR SERVICES LEVY

 6. |

-Council on Aging of Southwestern Ohio (COA) manages the program via a contract with county commissioners.
-A non-profit organization, COA is designated as the Area Agency on Aging for southwestern Ohio, including Warren County.
-COA's mission is to enhance people’s lives with services that help them to remain independent at home.
-COA brings in federal funds which help support ESP and other services for Warren County older adults.
+Council on Aging of Southwestern Ohio (COA) manages the program via a contract with Hamilton County Commissioners.
+COA is a non-profit organization designated as the Area Agency on Aging for southwestern Ohio, including Hamilton County.
+COA’s mission is to enhance lives by assisting people to remain independent through a range of quality services.
+COA brings in federal funds which help support ESP and other services for Hamilton County older adults and caregivers.
+Commissioners appoint a volunteer community board to advise on program needs and policies.
+Providers deliver the services, such as housekeeping and transportation, via competitive contracts with COA.

 7. |